21 April 2022

 Choose option 1.

-Alternatively, locate the directory that the extracted files were saved to and in this directory, open the file named iplist.txt manually in a text editor.
-The contents on the iplist.txt should appear similar to:
+Locate the directory that the extracted firmware files were saved to and in this directory, open the file named devices.txt manually in a text editor.
+The contents on the devices.txt should appear similar to:

 Once the upgrade is complete, you will be required to close the executable/command prompt window.

 If you have any questions on this process or experience trouble, please contact APC Technical Support.
 Before calling, please have the following information available:

 - Device model and serial number that you are attempting to upgrade

 - What type of error do you receive when attempting to upgrade?

 - How many devices are you attempting to upgrade?